basecamp/kamal/README.md

 mrsk lock release
 ```

-## Gradual restarts
+## Rolling deployments

 When deploying to large numbers of hosts, you might prefer not to restart your services on every host at the same time.

-MRSK's default is to start new containers on all hosts in parallel.
+MRSK's default is to boot new containers on all hosts in parallel.
 But you can control this by configuring `group_limit` and `group_wait`.

 ```yaml
 service: myservice